 Thanks for your answer.
 I meant the east coast of peninsular Malaysia probably from Kuantan down, not Borneo.
 We don't have time to do Borneo justice.

 I've read that it's monsoon time along that coast in January and that the islands and ferries to them are closed.
 We weren't going to the islands but, if they're closed then the weather must be bad?
-The reason were planning to visit there is because although we do like beaches, I can't stand the regimented umbrella sunbathing crowds and apparantelly along that coast, there's not too many tourists and we should find some quiet areas. over 4 years ago
+The reason were planning to visit there is because although we do like beaches, I can't stand the regimented umbrella sunbathing crowds and apparantelly along that coast, there's not too many tourists and we should find some quiet areas. almost 5 years ago